Service Dog Application Process

 Phase 1: Basic Obedience

 In Phase 1, we are looking to develop a dog’s basic understanding of obedience commands, help improve their focus, and increase their willingness and drive to work.
 Dogs will learn markers (verbal “yes” or clicker), they will be crate trained, and they will learn how to properly walk on leash.
 They will also practice appropriate behavior both inside and outside of the home.
+Phase 1 can last between 2-6 weeks depending on the age and type of puppy training needed.

 What they Learn: